 Please note, the 8-Hour Defensive Driving Course will not dismiss a specific traffic ticket received in Sarpy County.

 To receive the two-point credit, the class must be completed on a voluntary basis.
 If the DMV is requiring the course for reinstatement or to prevent suspension for the Under Age 21 Point Accumulation, it will not be used for the point credit.
 This program can only be utilized once every five years and the course must be completed prior to the date of violation that would assess the 12th point on the driving record.

 Office hours are 8 am to 4:30 pm, Monday through Friday (excluding holidays).
-If registering online or by phone, this information will be sent to you through email.
-Once you register, you will be given a receipt with the following information:
+If registering online or by phone, you will receive an email containing the following details about the class you selected: